 #3 POTATO NECROTIC VIRUSES

 Potato viruses are the most important seed potato pathogens and are a significant burden on commercial potato production.
 They cause costly yield and quality reduction and reduce profit margins for producers.
 Three vector-borne tuber-necrotic viruses are currently economically important threats for the potato industry.
-These viruses include the aphid-transmitted potato virus Y (PVY), the plasmodiphora-transmitted potato mop-top virus (PMTV) and the nematode-transmitted tobacco rattle virus (TRV).
+These viruses include the aphid-transmitted potato virus Y (PVY) and the plasmodiphora-transmitted potato mop-top virus (PMTV).
 This project utilizes two advanced molecular techniques for screening advanced breeding potato clones for these necrotic viruses, which will accelerate Colorado potato breeding program.